Trina0224/Cyberdeck001/README.md

 1. ~~Incorrect color rendering in the outputs of both cameras.~~
 2. Basic GUI design, which may affect the user experience.

+## Release Info
+v0.5.0  It's a full function chat Interface and only support chatGPT.